danbev/learning-crypto/notes/ec.md

 ```

 ### EC Discrete Logarithm Problem (EC-DLP)
-Elliptic curve as a cyclic group (not all curves form a cyclic group), for
+Elliptic curve has a cyclic group (not all curves form a cyclic group), for
 example:
 ```
-E: y² = x³ +2x + 2 mod 17
+E: y² = x³ + 2x + 2 mod 17
 ```
 For the group to be cyclic we need a `generator/primitive` element which can
 generate points on the curve.